nice-php/docs/cookbook/custom-extensions.md

 }
 ```

-Inside your extension's `load` method, you can leverage the full power of a `ContainerBuilder`, making the
+Inside your extension's `load` method, you can leverage the full power of a `ContainerBuilder` to define
-`Mailer`->`DriverInterface` relationship easy to define.
+the relationship between our example classes.

 ```php
 <?php